shadow578/ms365-css-designer/src/components/ms/README.md

 - `signin.css`: Original CSS from the Microsoft sign-in page.
 Included as-is.

 the pages were fetched on the 22nd of July 2025 from a login initiated from office.com.

+## Isn't it dangerous to publish this

+well, to some degree yes.
+by publishing this code, i'm somewhat lowering the barrier to entry for people who want to create convincing phishing pages.

+however, i believe that anyone with the skills to integrate this code into some phishing campaing - thus creating a backend etc. for it - would have no trouble creating the frontend themselves. so realistically, this only saves a hour or two of work for someone who wants to go the malicious route.